 - Social media comments

 And many more!
-You’ll find the filters in the right upper corner, and you’ll be able to split the results according to a social platform you want to audit.
+You’ll find the filters in the right upper corner, and you’ll be able to split the results according to the social platform you want to audit.

-What’s also super important to conducting a successful social media audit is taking a deeper look at your referral networks.
+What’s also super important while conducting a successful social media audit is taking a deeper look at your referral networks.
 That can be easily done with Google Analytics under Acquisition.

-An ROI is, however, an indispensable part of your social media audit.
+An ROI is, however, an essential part of your social media audit.
 It will prevent you from spending resources on activities that will never deliver any value to your company.